Mirfield gets direct rail services to and from London

 The green light has been given by the Office of Rail Regulation allowing Grand Central Railway to run direct rail connections between Mirfield and London.

-The new arrangements start this Sunday, 11 December, and coincide with the start of a new timetable.
-Mirfield will benefit from three southbound services to London during the week.
+The new arrangements start this Sunday, 11 December, and coincide with the start of a new train timetable.
+Mirfield will benefit from three southbound train services to London during the week.
 Those returning during the week will have a choice of two return services.

 For those travelling at weekends, on Saturdays passengers will have a choice of two southbound services, with three services travelling in the opposite direction.
 On Sundays there will be a choice of three services in both directions.